ucsb-cs32/s21/_lab/lab06.md

 Learning objectives.
 At the end of this lab, students should be able to:

 - Use helper functions to compute various statistics for collections (mean, standard dev. and correlation coefficient)(including a basic understanding the use of modern C++ standard algorithms used in the stats tools provided)
+- Use helper code to gather data from our exisiting classes into vectors (understand and use function pointer and function objects).
 - Understand the basic ideas of these statistics and write test cases to confirm the provided tool works as expected (including understanding when to use population)
 - Implement the visitor design pattern (part 2) to combine raw data to state and county level (re-design)
 - Use your code to answer questions about the data (specifically focused on computing correlation coefficients for various pairs of data values)